This site presents a reference view of an IDDAS-compatible implementation.

 When prepaid credits are exhausted:

-Service is not suspended solely due to credit exhaustion, except where required for risk control, system integrity, or compliance.
+Service may not be suspended solely due to credit exhaustion, except where required for risk control, system integrity, or compliance.

-All participants are treated identically under allocation rules regardless of pricing tier, commitment size, or deployment scale.
+All participants are treated identically under protocol-defined rules regardless of pricing model, commitment size, deployment scale, or commercial arrangement.

 Only eligible activation events may create lineage entries or participate in allocation.